 Although there is currently only documentation for westbound rides on the route, you can use the online RideWithGPS website to reverse the daily route data.
 (Updated 6/19/2017)

-Use this site’s Blog Page to provide comments, corrections, suggestions, etc. regarding this new route.
-I am especially interested in hearing from cyclists who live near, or ride on, any parts of this route.
+You may contact me directly to provide comments, corrections, suggestions, etc. regarding this new route.
+I am especially interested in hearing from cyclists who live near, or have ridden on, any parts of this route.